 Sources: UN, UNHCR (Report), UNHCR (Data finder), Immigration Forum.

 Contrary to common belief and misleading headlines, only a small fraction of resettled refugees are hosted in developed countries of the West.
-Though there are around 100 million forcibly displaced people in the world, the US 2021 immigration cap was 62,500, of which only 18% of the quota was realized.
-In 2020, the entire EU accepted less than 200,000 refugees.
+From the 108.4 million forcibly displaced people today, the US admitted just over 25,000 refugees in 2022, using only 20% of the admissions target set by the Biden administration.
+In 2022, the EU resettled only 16,695 refugees despite promising to resettle more than 20,000 refugees.
 Most are forced into limbo states, with no legal residency or work status.

 Myth 3: Most refugees are adults.